Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Causality and stability

 Here, the relative magnitude between $ c_s$ and $ v_A$ is not assumed.
 A straightforward proof is given in Appendix~\ref{app:causality}.
-The inequalities in Eqs.~(\ref{eq:ineq-Alfven}) and (\ref{eq:ineq-sonic}) indicate that the Alfven and magneto-sonic waves propagate with subluminal speeds in the ideal MHD.
+The inequalities in Eqs.~(\ref{eq:ineq-Alfven}) and (\ref{eq:ineq-sonic}) indicate that the Alfv\'{e}n and magnetosonic waves propagate with subluminal speeds in the ideal MHD. {The inequality (\ref{eq:ineq-sonic}) is consistent with Proposition 2.4 in Ref.~\cite{Anile_1990}.}

 \cout{

 One can show that

 This can be done by examining if $\V^2 \pm \sqrt{ \V^4 - 4 v_A^2 c_s^2 \cos^2 \theta} \leq 2 $.
 Comparing the two sides, one find that